pJanks/file_naming_app_v2/README.md

   **End result:** `/uploads/[userInputtedDirectory]/[userInputToPrepend]_robot_yellow.png`

-Valid syntax returns a new name with the characters removed between the startPositionValue and endPositionValue (inclusively): new name with the characters removed between the
+Valid syntax returns a new name with the characters removed between the startPositionValue and endPositionValue (inclusively):

   - (1, 1) returns `obot_yellow.png`